PaulCreusy/kivy-latex-label/README.md

-# Kivy Latex Label
+# Kivy LaTeX Label

 ![PyPI - Version](https://img.shields.io/pypi/v/kivy-latex-label)![PyPI - Downloads](https://img.shields.io/pypi/dm/kivy-latex-label)

 This is a simple package that provides a special LatexLabel class to display text containing equations with kivy.
-No Latex installation is required, the rendering is performed using matplotlib.
+No LaTeX installation is required, the rendering is performed using matplotlib.

 ## Installation